 - Indian Polity & Social Development: Chapters 3, 4, 6, 10, 13, 15, 16, 18, 19, 20

-Here are some tips on how to read India Year Book for the IAS examination, especially for amateurs taking the exam for the first time:
+Here are some tips on how to read India Year Book for the IAS examination, especially for first-time aspirants.

 - Read the chapters according to the table given above and cover all the important chapters first.

-- The only chapters that should be prioritized for Prelims are those that deal with the environment, geography, science, and technology, energy, defense, international affairs, and industry.
+- Given that IYB is only a compilation of news stories from the last year, you should not place any stock in its interpretation or overall message.
+The only chapters that should be prioritized for Prelims are those that deal with the environment, geography, science, technology, energy, defence, international affairs, and industry.
 After the Prelims, you can read the rest.

 - Just keep in mind the approximate numbers rather than having to recall all the details and statistics.
 That would be adequate to respond to the UPSC Exam questions.